rwgr/Portfolio/README.md

 This is my Portfolio, built using JavaScript, HTML, Vue and Tailwind CSS.

-Unfortunately the animated background doesn doesn't seem to work with the netlify deployment currently.

 The animated background was built using Three.js, it can be enabled via the Sidebar and controlled via the controls that are at the top of the main section.

 https://rwgr.netlify.app/